BFF FILM & FESTIVAL BLOG

 BIOGRAPHY

 Angelina Lee was named an Obama Fellow at Occidental College’s Barack Obama Scholars Program to produce a documentary about regenerative agriculture, “The Big Raise.”
 She worked as the writer, director, VFX artist, and editor for short fiction film “Quercus,” Research Assistant for the PPE Portrait Project, producer for feature film “Let's Meet Halfway,” cinematographer for “At Last Deserted,” producer for “Miss Metadata,” and sound recordist for “It Was Nothing.”
-Her feature-length documentary "Making a Mini-Forest" comes out in winter 2024, which covers the emerging international movement of planting “Tiny Forests,” or “pocket forests” to restore native forests.
+Her feature-length documentary "Making a Mini-Forest" comes out in Winter 2024, which covers the emerging international movement of planting “Tiny Forests,” or “pocket forests” to restore native forests.

 Thank you for joining us for this special Q&A with the filmmakers of the Bushwick Film Festival.
 We hope this conversation has given you insight into the artistry, dedication, and heart that went into bringing their films to life.
 Each of these creators represents the spirit of independent filmmaking—fearlessly telling stories that reflect the complexities of our world and the personal experiences that shape us.
 As you continue exploring this year’s lineup, we encourage you to dive deeper into these works and discover the powerful messages, emotions, and perspectives they offer.
 Whether you're a long-time supporter of indie films or a newcomer to the festival, your engagement and curiosity make all the difference in uplifting these voices.
 Stay tuned for more filmmaker spotlights, and we look forward to seeing you at this year’s screenings.
 Let’s continue celebrating the magic of storytelling together!